inrittik/inrittik/README.md

  # Hi, I’m Nrittik!

- I’m currently studying Computer Sciences and Engineering from NIT Silchar.
-I am learning some basics of programming and some data structures.
+ I’m currently pursuing my BTech in Computer Sciences and Engineering from National Institute of Technology Silchar.

- I’m interested in getting into the vast world of open source and start contributing.
-I’m looking to collaborate on any interesting projects that I can find and for which I have    adequate knowleadge to start contributing.

  ## Technologies I can work with :